DeepDeducing/Sudoku/README.md

-## Already-trained sets of weight matrix
+## Already-trained sets of weight matrices

-We have sets of weight matrix already-trained for your convenience.
-Please see the definition below to understand the content of each set of weight matrix.
+We have sets of weight matrices already-trained for your convenience.
+Please see the definition below to understand the content of each set of weight matrices.

 self.```6x6``` _ ```original``` _ ```1``` _ ```100x100x100``` _ ```30``` _ ```0.000001``` _ ```200m``` _ ```[1]``` _ ```weight_list```

-means a single set of weight matrix.
+means a single set of weight matrices.

 The definition for each bracket (from left to right) is listed below: